 - Discovering and proving misconduct or incompetence by police during their investigation

-If you or a loved one is facing child endangerment charges stemming from a DUI arrest in Atlanta, Alpharetta, Roswell or any city in northern Georgia, call our office today at 404-816-8777.
+If you or a loved one is facing child endangerment charges stemming from a DUI arrest in Atlanta, Alpharetta, Roswell or any city or county in northern Georgia, call our office today at 404-816-8777.
+An experienced Georgia DUI attorney is available 24/7 to discuss your case.
 Your initial consultation with one of our experienced DUI attorneys is free, and all information will be kept strictly confidential.